-MRP Overpayments - Under the MRP guidance, any charges made in excess of the statutory MRP can be made, known as voluntary revenue provision (VRP).
+MRP Overpayments - Under the MRP guidance, charges in excess of the statutory MRP can be made, known as voluntary revenue provision (VRP).

 VRP can be reclaimed in later years if deemed necessary or prudent.
 In order for these amounts to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.

-Cumulative VRP overpayments made to date are £0m.
+There have been no overpayments of MRP to date and none are planned.

-3 BORROWING
+3. BORROWING